shantanubindhani/territory-fight/README.md

 # Territory Fight

 **Territory Fight** is a simple Python game implemented using the Pygame library.
-In this game, players control characters that move around a grid, toggling the state of grid cells upon collision and reflecting off grid boundaries and cells in a natural manner.
+In this game, there are 2 player that move around a grid, toggling the state of grid cells upon collision and reflecting off grid boundaries and cells in a natural manner.

 ## Getting Started